-Now I felt it was time to publish my updated Master Recipe for sourdough bread.
-This is used as a base for any kind of lean sourdough bread recipe that I make, and it is now yours too.
+Now, I felt it was time to publish my updated Master Recipe for sourdough bread.
+This is used as a base for any kind of lean sourdough bread recipe I make, and it is now yours, too.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:

-When I first started out baking sourdough bread I read every site, book, blog, and everything else I could get my hands on.
+When I started baking sourdough bread, I read every site, book, blog, and everything else I could get my hands on.

-I wanted, nay, needed to know how it worked.
-I wanted a ‘sourdough model’ in my head and that culminated in my article Sourdough bread for beginners.
+I wanted, nay, needed, to know how it worked.
+I wanted a ‘sourdough model’ in my head, culminating in my article Sourdough Bread for Beginners.

 It was by no means a bad piece of work.
 I’d worked on it for months, and everything I had learned was poured into this article.
-About 6 months later turned into my third video on my Foodgeek youtube channel.
+About 6 months later, it turned into my third video on my Foodgeek YouTube channel.

-Sometime in May of 2019, I made a timelapse recording of my starter after feeding and that became my first “Experiment Time!” video.
+In May 2019, I made a timelapse recording of my starter after feeding, which became my first “Experiment Time!” video.

-Over the next 15+ months, I’ve made over 30 videos with different scenarios for baking sourdough bread.
+Over the next years, I made over 60 videos with different scenarios for baking sourdough bread.

-I always tried to keep it based on science; trying to have control and then only vary one variable at a time.
+I always tried to keep it based on scientific thinking, having a control bread and only varying one variable at a time.
+At least when that made sense.

 All of those experiments and their conclusions have been used to make this new Master Recipe.

-That being said, you will need a sourdough starter to be able to make this bread, so if you’re new to sourdough baking, go read my article on making your own sourdough starter.
+That said, you will need a sourdough starter to make this bread, so if you’re new to sourdough baking, read my article on making your own sourdough starter.

 Ad links!
-Links for ingredients/items in this section are affiliate links, which means that I will a commission if you purchase the product!
+The links for ingredients/items in this section are affiliate links, which means I will get a commission if you purchase the product!

 To make artisan sourdough bread, you’ll need some tools.
 I’ll divide this section into what you need and what you probably want after hitting the ‘geek’ stage of baking sourdough bread.